 - 61. Wi-Fi Hotspots.
 MVPDs continue to build out Wi-Fi Networks that enable subscribers to use Internet services on secure networks outside their homes.
 According to SNL Kagan, the hotspots represent an effort to increase the value of both the MVPDs' Internet and video service.
 These hotspots enable subscribers to access TV Everywhere content and OVD content on mobile devices outside their home without additional charge.
 Non-subscribers can access the hotspots for a fee.
 When marketing the Wi-Fi hotspots, some MVPDs note the potential savings on mobile wireless bills from reduced roaming and usage minutes.
 A consortium, called Cable Wi-Fi, comprised of Bright House, Cox, Cablevision, Time Warner Cable, and Comcast, allows a subscriber of any of these cable MVPDs to access the hotspots of the other consortium members.
 The consortium provided more than 400,000 hotspots at the end of 2015. - 62.
 Digital Technology.
 Wireline MVPDs continue to upgrade their systems by transitioning their analog channels to digital, which frees up bandwidth for additional services (e.g., more digital channels, more HD channels, more VOD programming, and faster Internet speeds).
 The transition from analog to digital generally requires deployment of additional set-top boxes and digital terminal adapters to access the MVPDs' video programming.
 According to SNL Kagan, most major cable MVPDs had completed, or nearly completed, their all-digital transition at the end of 2015.
-He transition process was still ongoing for some Time Warner Cable and Bright House systems.
+Charter completed the all-digital transition of its systems in the beginning of 2015, but at the end of 2015, the transition process was still ongoing for some Time Warner Cable and Bright House systems.
 Charter says it plans to complete the all-digital transition for the Time Warner Cable and Bright House systems by the end of 2018. - 63.
 Competition with OVDs and Broadcasters: Substitutes and Supplements.
 Although similar video packages of rival MVPDs always contains differences in programming, equipment, features, and pricing, the marketing activities of cable, DBS, and telephone company MVPDs suggest that they view each other's video services as near complete substitutes (i.e., good alternatives for all or most of the video programming and video services offered by rival MVPDs).
-197 The view of near complete
+The view of near complete substitution is supported by the observation that households that subscribe to MVPD services typically subscribe to only one MVPD.
+Further, competition between rival MVPDs may be characterized as "all-or-nothing" an MVPD either wins the household or loses out to a rival MVPD.

-185 SNL Kagan, Cable TV Investor at 2 (June 29, 2016).
+&lt;sup>187 SNL Kagan, Cable TV Investor at 12-16 (Jan.
+29, 2014).